GoogleCloudPlatform/terraform-google-secured-data-warehouse-onprem-ingest/README.md

 ## Requirements

-These sections describe requirements for using this module.
+These sections describe requirements for using this blueprint.

 **Note:** Please see the [Disclaimer](#disclaimer) regarding **project owners** before creating projects.